jbosstools/jbosstools-full-svn-mirror/documentation/development/setup/workingsets/readme.txt

 Both ways assumes you have already checked out JBoss tools plugins in your workspace.

+After you used one of the below methods you can in Package Explorer set Top Level Elements to Working Sets to get the plugins grouped according to the workingset.

 Method #1 (command-line)
 ========================
 This replaces any existing workingset definition in your workspace (take a backup if you don't feel safe doing this ;)